N30Yang/Servotester/README.md

 <img width="1153" height="915" alt="image" src="https://github.com/user-attachments/assets/67719df1-015d-4967-9954-34f3f6ba6614" />

-This Project is a dual purpose diognostic tool for testing sts3215 servos (also standard pwm servos [i think]).
+This Project is a multi purpose diognostic tool for testing sts3215 servos (also standard pwm servos [i think]).
 I needed a way to bench mark my servos for my other projects to test if they even work.

 ---